ProjectNami/projectnami/README.md

 * Project Nami requires ***MSSQL Server 2012*** or later in order to function properly.
 Until this version was released, there wasn't really an MSSQL native method of handling the MySQL `LIMIT` when using an offset.
 However, `OFFSET FETCH` can now be used in conjunction with an MSSQL `ORDER BY` to achieve the equivalent of a MySQL `LIMIT` with an offset.

-* Due to the use of the `sqlsrv` PHP extension, Project Nami will only run on Windows, at the moment.
+* Due to the use of the `sqlsrv` PHP extension, Project Nami will only run on Windows, at the moment, but Linux support is coming very soon.